dlebech/lyrics-generator/README.md

 - `text`
   - A string with the entire lyrics for one song, including newlines.

+You can have any number of other columns, they will just be ignored.

 A sample dataset with a simple text is provided in `sample.csv`.
 To test things are working, you can train using that file:

 ```shell
 python -m lyrics.train --songdata-file sample.csv --early-stopping-patience 50 --artists '*'
 ```

+#### Dataset suggestions

+- Download `billboardHot100_1999-2019.csv` file from the [Data on Songs from Billboard 1999-2019](https://www.kaggle.com/danield2255/data-on-songs-from-billboard-19992019)
+  - Put it into the `data/` folder and run `python scripts/billboard.py` script which will prepare the file for training.
+  - (Optional) `pip install fasttext` to detect language.
+If it's not installed, language is not detected.

 ### (Optional) Create a word2vec embedding matrix